wavesplatform/docs.wavesplatform/docs/en/blockchain/transaction-type/set-script-transaction.md

 # Set Script Transaction

-Set script transaction assigns the [dApp script](/en/ride/script/script-types/dapp-script) or [account script](/en/ride/script/script-types/account-script) to the sender's account.
+Set Script transaction assigns the [dApp script](/en/ride/script/script-types/dapp-script) or [account script](/en/ride/script/script-types/account-script) to the sender's account.

 ## Fee

-The minimum fee for a set script transaction is 0.01 WAVES.
+The minimum fee for a Set Script transaction is 0.01 WAVES.

 If the sender's account already has a script assigned, the minimum fee is increased by 0.004 WAVES.